underlines/awesome-ml/llm-tools.md

 - [morphic](https://github.com/miurla/morphic) slick RAG / Perplexity inspired stack built on next.js and tailwind
 - [jina-reader](https://github.com/jina-ai/reader) web app that scrapes/crawsl and parses websites then converts the content to an LLM-friendly input to use in RAG and Tool/Agent workflows
 - [supermemory](https://github.com/Dhravya/supermemory) second brain with memory for your browser bookmarks and tweets
-- [storm](https://github.com/stanford-oval/storm) Stanford created LLM-powered knowledge curation system that researches a topic and generates a full-length reports with citations from the web
+- [storm](https://github.com/stanford-oval/storm) Stanford created LLM-powered knowledge curation system that researches a topic and generates a full-length reports with citations from the web, basically the Deep Research
 - [Firecrawl](https://github.com/mendableai/firecrawl) scrapes/crawls and parses websites and turns them into LLM-ready markdown
 - [llm-scraper](https://github.com/mishushakov/llm-scraper) scrape and turn any webpage into structured data using LLMs
 - [reor](https://github.com/reorproject/reor) LLM assisted note taking with RAG capabilities